ewhinihan/dfw_mslibrary/README.md

         PowerPoint deck that includes summary of weekly learnings.

 # Reflection
 Final reflection document included in this repository.

 Highlights:

 As part of the MS Library team, I gained valuable work experience and learned about how a corporate library supports employees and the business priorities of a multinational company.

 Through UX Study, I learned how users and their ability to find the information they need are at the center of the MS Library’s mission.

-Through MS Archives project, I gained experience searching and organizing hundreds of videos that will be part of the enduring digital legacy of Microsoft
+Through MS Archives project, I gained experience searching and organizing hundreds of videos that will be part of the enduring digital legacy of Microsoft.

-I gained experience with identifying a current need and curating a reading list to meet that need
+I gained experience with identifying a current need and curating a reading list for MS Library customers.

-I learned about how the library operates and functions in supporting its customers with access to news, books, articles, research and how it interacts with the ProResearch team of librarians.
+I learned about how the MS Library operates and functions in supporting its customers with access to news, books, articles, research and how it interacts with the ProResearch team of librarians.